verivital/VandyCPS/README.md

 Since there is a reboot command after each step in the installation, you will have to run the following commands once the system reboots.
 `cd ~/setup && sudo make 2` and `cd ~/setup && sudo make 3` after the second reboot.

+Alternatively, if you are looking to only add our packages to a catkin workspace named *catkin_ws* without having to copy and paste all of the folders, you can run `make packages` and they will be copied over "auto-magically" for you.
+If you already have a workspace called *catkin_ws* it will not delete any of the packages you already have in there.
+If you do not have a workspace named *catkin_ws* then the command will make one for you, assuming you have all the necessary software installed already.

 ## Package Information
 Each folder in this section is a self-contained rospackage.
 Copying one of the folders into the _src_ folder of your workspace and running `catkin_make` will allow you to use the package.
 For your convenience, running the setup code will copy all of the packages into a catkin workspace labeld _catkin_ws_ in your home directory.
 For information about each package, read below.